 The country of Dominica, located in the eastern Caribbean, is 40 miles long and 20 miles wide.
 The island is volcanic in origin, with rugged mountains and numerous rivers.
 Two thirds of Dominica is covered by dense tropical forests containing nearly 1,600 species of flowering plants and as many as 60 species of trees per hectare.
 The deep ocean surrounding the island is equally rich in biodiversity.
 With so many of its natural resources left intact, a rarity among Caribbean nations, Dominica has become known as "the Nature Island."
 Atherton Martin successfully protected this lush tropical island from being devastated by a major copper mine.

 In April 1997, as a result of the pressure, BHP announced that it would pull out of Dominica altogether.
 At the same time it closed operations in a dozen other countries.
-Through his work with the Development Institute, where he is executive director, Martin continues to promote ecologically sound and economically viable development programs that center around public participation.
-Martin has been actively promoting eco-tourism and was named president of the Dominica Hotel and Tourism Association.
-Recently he has begun a campaign against plans for construction of a large airport.
+Through his work with the Development Institute, where he served as executive director, Martin continued to promote ecologically sound and economically viable development programs that center around public participation.
+Martin has been actively promoting eco-tourism and served as president of the Dominica Hotel and Tourism Association.